armgong/rjulia/README.md

 4. If you want to be able to type map R or Julia objects that contain NA values or factor or Data Frame, Julia packages DataArrays and DataFrames must be installed.

-5. Windows user please download built binary package from https://github.com/armgong/RJulia/releases
+5. Windows user please download built binary package from https://github.com/armgong/RJulia/tree/master/builtforwin or https://github.com/armgong/RJulia/tree/nextgen/builtforwin  **(Caution: develop branch, not stable)**